ehbeam/neuro-knowledge-engine/README.md

 # A data-driven framework for mapping domains of human neurobiology

-Code repository for the manuscript by Elizabeth Beam, Christopher Potts, Russell Poldrack, & Amit Etkin
+Code repository for the [article]() in <i>Nature Neuroscience</i> by Elizabeth Beam, Christopher Potts, Russell Poldrack, & Amit Etkin

 ## Abstract